MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authentication-authorization.md

 ---
-title: Enable your Java Tomcat web app to sign in users and call APIs with the Microsoft identity platform
+title: Enable your Java Jboss EAP web app to sign in users and call APIs with the Microsoft identity platform
-description: "Tutorial: Enable your Java Tomcat webapp to sign users in, protect endpoints, call APIs with the Microsoft identity platform"
+description: "Tutorial: Enable your Java Jboss EAP webapp to sign users in, protect endpoints, call APIs with the Microsoft identity platform."
 services: active-directory
 documentationcenter: java
 ms.date: 02/01/2024